Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Quantum circuits for BDS and Werner states

 Following Pozzobom and Maziero \cite{Pozzobom2019}, we consider a four-qubit circuit of the form portrayed in \cref{fig:four-qubit}.
 The subcircuit $G$ is tasked with encoding the probabilities $\{p_{jk}\}$ in a two-qubit state

 This is mapped to

 by the two controlled-NOT (CNOT) gates.
-Finally, the Bell basis change transformation $B$ is applied (relative to \cite{Pozzobom2019}, we swapped the qubits in $B$ to fit standard Bell state conventions) acting as $B\ket{jk} = \ket{\beta_{jk}}$, so that the resulting state is
+Finally, the Bell basis change transformation $B$ is applied.
+Note that we swapped the qubits in $B$ (w.r.t. \cite{Pozzobom2019}), to fit standard Bell state conventions.
+It produces $B\ket{jk} = \ket{\beta_{jk}}$, so that the resulting state is

 This is a purification of the BDS $\rho$ from eq. \eqref{eq:bds}, meaning that one can retrieve $\rho$ by considering the first two qubits as part of the environment, which amounts to a partial trace operation: